 c) Highly experienced management team

-d) To create a producing nickel company that can produce up to 20k tonnes per annum of nickel within 4 years, expanding to 60ktpa
+d) To create a producing nickel company that can produce up to 20k tonnes per annum of nickel within four years, expanding to 60k tonnes per annum.

 More drilling is anticipated over the wider area of the main plateau with broad spaced regional testing across the full plateau to define its resource potential.

-The large size of the 20x6 km Mambare Plateau, compared with the 7x2 km envelope of known mineralization at the nearby Wowo Gap, gives a large potential area of mineralization and the possibility of a significant resource.
+The large size of the 20x6 km Mambare Plateau, compared with the 7x2 km envelope of known mineralisation at the nearby Wowo Gap, gives a large potential area of mineralisation and the possibility of a significant resource.

 Andrew Bell, MA, LLB, FGS, Chairman and CEO